sfc-gh-hfaegnell/snowflake-cortex-ai-lab/participant-setup/PARTICIPANT_GUIDE.md

 1. **Document Processing Pipeline** - Extract insights from PDFs and images
 2. **Sales Analytics Dataset** - Structured data for business intelligence
 3. **AI-Powered Search** - Semantic search across all your data
-4. **Conversational Interface** - Streamlit app for natural language queries
+4. **Conversational Interface** - Deploy your Agent in Snowflake Intelligence for natural language questions

 ---